Frequently Asked Questions

 What are your qualifications?

-I have studied Vocal Performance at Shasta College in Redding, CA and The Chicago College of Performing Arts at Roosevelt University in Chicago, IL and am currently in the process of completing coursework to be a public school music teacher.
+I have studied Vocal Performance at Shasta College in Redding, CA and The Chicago College of Performing Arts at Roosevelt University in Chicago, IL and am currently in the process of completing coursework at Shasta College for my AA in Music.

 During my time as a student I've had a multitude of opportunities to serve as a student/assistant director, running rehearsals and choosing repertoire.
 I have accrued thousands of hours of hands-on experience at teaching, most under the direction of credentialed educators or field professionals.